 How to join an NPHC Organization

 NPHC organizations participate in membership intake, the process of selecting, educating and initiating new members, at a time deemed specific by the specific organization.
 Membership intake is highly regulated by each of the national organizations.
-Generally, Students must have a minimum GPA of 2.5-2.75 on a 4.0 scale and be involved on campus and in the community.
+Generally, Students must have a minimum GPA of 2.5-2.75 on a 4.0 scale; be involved in a leadership role on campus; and actively performing service in the community.
 NPHC groups do not accept first semester freshmen.

 Aspirants, or interested persons, should note that individual organizations hold informational meetings throughout the school year.
 These meetings will be advertised througout various locations on campus and will provide aspirants with the opportunity to learn more about an organization and perhaps get specific intake questions answered.
 Students who are interested in learning more information about the entire council are encouraged to attend the annual NPHC Open House.